Frequently asked questions (FAQs) for APA/UPA applicants

 - Applying for entry into the degree is a separate process to applying for an APA/UPA.

-- Visit the Research Degree Applications website to see how to apply for entry.
+- Visit the Domestic Postgraduate Research website to see how to apply for entry.

 - Check your faculty’s deadline for submitting an application for entry into the degree.
 Some faculties may set a closing date earlier than the APA/UPA closing date.